cjus/modern-web-seed/extended-docs.md

 Finally, you can even add key bindings via: Preferences / Project Settings / IDE Settings / Keymap and selecting the `External tools` branch.

+## Troubleshooting guide

+The modern-web-seed should run using the instructions provided with the project.
+Here are some issues you may encounter and how you might work through them.

+### I get errors when I build using `gulp dist`
+* You may have received bad files during npm install or bower install.
+Try deleting the `bower_components` and `node_modules` folders and rerunning the steps in the [README.md](README.md) file.
+* You may have encountered file permission issues.
+Try deleting the `node_modules` folders and rerunning using the sudo command.

+### I get an error message when I run `gulp` or `gulp watch`
+* Make sure you're not running another process which is using port 8080 and/or 9876.

 [Return to document root](README.md)